nishtha47/ETL_Project_Data/README.md

 		Apply regex validation to check for special characters 📌 Expectation: No patient name should contain special characters.

-*Validate ClaimAmount Greater Than Zero*
+✅ Scenario 5:*Validate ClaimAmount Greater Than Zero*

  Purpose: Ensures that ClaimAmount is always greater than zero.